thalescpl-io/dke-service-setup/README.md

 # Deploy an ingress route
 kubectl apply -f ingress.yml --namespace dke

-####
-# Query the public IP of the cluster's ingress for setting up DNS
-####
-# Get the public IP of the cluster ingress by quering the services.
-# The EXTERNAL-IP of the service "nginx-ingress-ingress-nginx-controller" must be set
-# as an A-Record for the chosen FQDN of your DKE service.
-kubectl get services --namespace dke
 ```

 To finally set a DNS record to map your chosen FQDN to the now available public IP, go to your DNS provider to do this.
 If you have chosen to use the cloudapp DNS provided by Azure, follow the steps shown in this video ([link](https://youtu.be/ns6TMhuEkoA)) to set the required FQDN on the IP of your AKS loadbalancer resource.